 "Tess has truly excelled in every task she has been given.
 One of the first was analyzing data from 74 columns in our building, the Quadriporticus at Pompeii, and discovering patterns within the hundreds of holes cut into those columns.
 Thinking through the process of the task I gave her was itself challenging, but then visualizing the results was especially impressive.
 I presented the results at a major international conference in January to great interest," says Poehler.

-“Tess has also been instrumental in structuring thousands of photos, graphs, drawings, and database entries from the project.
-Most interestingly, she has mastered a photogrammetry program to reconstruct ancient spaces in 3D from simple 2D photographs.
-I intend to support Tess’s fieldwork this summer in Pompeii,”’ says Poehler.
+"Tess has also been instrumental in structuring thousands of photos, graphs, drawings, and database entries from the project.
+Most interestingly, she has mastered a photogrammetry program to recontruct ancient spaces in #D from simple 2D photographs.
+I intend to support Tess's fieldwork this summer in Pompeii," says Poehler.

-All four Rising Researchers and their faculty advisors will be honored at a luncheon with Chancellor Subbaswamy.
+All four Rising Researchers and their faculty advisors were honored at a luncheon with Chancellor Subbaswamy.